BDC Hamburger Icon

 1. Contact a lender (and have a good credit score).

-Each lending institution will have its distinct requirements to qualify for any of their loan programs.
-One of the first things a lender looks at is your current credit score.
-For instance, Farm Plus Financial asks for a minimum score of 660 from at least one of the three major credit reporting bureaus.
+Every lending institution has distinct requirements to qualify for any specific loan program.
+One of the first things a lender looks at is your current business credit score.
+For example, FarmLoans.com requires borrowers to have a minimum credit score of 660 from at least one of the three major credit reporting bureaus.
 The lender may also ask for a business plan before considering you for an agricultural loan.

 2. Know which type of agricultural loan you want.

-FSA has dedicated officers to review applications for agricultural loans.
+The Farm Service Agency (FSA) has dedicated officers to review applications for agricultural loans.
 The officer reviews the applicant’s eligibility based on what type of loan they want.
 For instance, those who wish to apply for a farm ownership loan must have a minimum of three years of business operations experience on a farm or ranch.

 Similarly, those seeking a farm operating loan must meet the FSA’s education, on-the-job training or farming experience requirements.
-Beginner farmer loans ask that the farmer or ranch have less than 10 years of farm operation experience.
+Beginner farmer loans ask that the farmer or rancher have less than 10 years of farm operation experience.

 3. Familiarize yourself with all types of agricultural loans.

 Agricultural loans aren’t a monolith, and the above loan types are only a small piece of the pie.
 FSA loans are also available for those who require assistance with only a down payment for a new farm.
-In this case, the applicant must be able to produce a cash payment of at least 5% of the purchase price.
+In this case, the applicant must be able to produce a cash payment of at least 5 percent of the purchase price.

 Tips on how to get a farm loan with bad credit